himanshuvansal01/netflix-clone/README.md

 # netflix-clone
-Build an Netflix clone using React.js
+Build a Netflix clone using React.js